- Last updated:

 Some species of echolocating bats are known as ‘bio-indicators’, meaning their presence is a sign of a healthy ecosystem.
 Using this method is another way in which Conservation Partnership Officers can track the success of ecological restoration activities.

-6th Annual Australasian Bat Night at Pecan Park
+6th Annual Australasian Bat Night

 “Daddy, Daddy!
 Look, it’s Frankie!” yelled an excited child dragging his father towards our mascot Frankie the flying-fox.
 The proud Dad smiled and said, “We just HAD to come tonight.
 He hasn’t stopped talking about Frankie the flying-fox since last year!”